What is a kidney biopsy?

 You will be asked to sign a consent form that gives your permission to do the kidney

 biopsy.
-Read the form carefully and ask questions if something is not clear.
+Read the form carefully and ask questions if something isn't clear.

-Your healthcare provider may do a physical exam to be sure you are in otherwise good
+Your provider may do a physical exam to be sure you are in otherwise good health.

 Tell your healthcare provider if you have a history of bleeding disorders or if you